What Is An Android TV Box?

 TROYPOINT Tip: Most of these remotes/keyboards connect to your device in one of two ways; 2.4Ghz wireless dongle, or Bluetooth.
 If you’re using a Fire TV Stick or an Android TV Box that doesn’t come equipped with a USB port, you will need an OTG cable to connect a 2.4Ghz wireless dongle.

-I personally prefer the 2.4Ghz wireless dongle due to better reliability than Bluetooth but both should work find on most Android TV Boxes.
+I personally prefer the 2.4Ghz wireless dongle due to better reliability than Bluetooth but both should work fine on most Android TV Boxes.

 If you’re using a Fire TV Stick, Fire TV, or Android TV Box (not Stock Android), you may also install an application called Mouse Toggle.

 There’s no need for this application on most generic Android TV Boxes because they usually have a mouse pointer included on the remote.

 Mouse Toggle allows you to use a pointer on the screen to click various items that your remote control wouldn’t normally support.

 Tell us in the comments section what your favorite Android TV Box is and why?
 Have you tried a generic Android TV Box running stock Android?